ARM-software/psa-api/doc/storage/api/api.rst

     * ``data_offset <= size``

     * ``data_offset + data_length <= capacity``

+    * Even if all parameters are correct, the function can fail in the case of a storage failure.

     On Success:

     * ``size = max(size, data_offset + data_length)``

     * ``capacity`` unchanged.